Skip to main content

 Match your method to your fiber.
 The spit splice is unbeatable for wool but useless for acrylic.
 The Russian join works on nearly everything but adds slight bulk.
 Know your yarn before you choose.

 Don't join in the middle of a visible section.
 For garments, try to time your joins so they fall at the beginning of a row, near a seam, or in an inconspicuous spot.
+For blankets, avoid joins in the center of a row where they'll be most visible.

 Leave long enough tails.
 Most join failures happen because the tails were trimmed too short.
 Leave at least 6 inches for weaving in, and at least 2 inches of overlap for the Russian join.

 Test your join before continuing.
 Give it a firm tug.
 If it pulls apart now, it will definitely pull apart after washing.
+Better to redo the join than to discover a hole in your finished project.

 Avoid regular square knots.
 A standard knot creates a hard lump, can work loose in the wash, and is visible on both sides of the fabric.
+Every method above is better than a plain knot.

 Joining new colors in crochet.
 When changing colors, work the last stitch of the old color until the final yarn over, then complete that yarn over with the new color.
 This keeps the color change crisp and on the correct side of the fabric.